Somewhere is a text driven, first person exploration game, set in a surreal Colonial India.

 Somewhere is currently being developed for Windows, Linux and Mac.

-Somewhere : was originally incubated at a games and art residency program at Khoj (Artists association.
+Somewhere : was originally incubated at a games and art residency program at Khoj (International Artists association.
 Delhi.
 India).
-The game is still in early development and our work on the same is currently being supported by the India Foundation for the Arts.
+The game is still in early development and our work is currently being supported by an arts practice grant from the India Foundation for the Arts.

 We have released two ancillary builds from Somewhere that explore portions of the Kayamgadh mythology.
 Rituals an early experiment with the game's systems of moving through characters and images to unravel a story.
 And Timruk a peculier storybook and an excerpt from the build we are currently working on.